 14: Don’t loop back in anger

-In the past few emails, I’ve been fan-boying over Notion, and sharing how it not only helped me build a satnav for work - but also how it helped me see exactly what we should be doing to help improve the performance of our colleagues.
+In the past few emails, I’ve been fan-boying over Notion, and sharing how it not only helped me build a satnav for work, but also how it helped me realise exactly how we could improve the performance of our colleagues.
+New tech combined with systems thinking means we can design powerful performance support solutions, built on an ecosystem of guided workflows.

-Now, unless you’re a full-time content creator, ‘making a video’ is the type of task that may happen infrequently.
-So, we might call this a ‘conditional’ workflow - executing the workflow is conditional on something external happening i.e., our client asking us to make a video.
-The trigger is dependent on an external input.
+Now, unless you’re a full-time content creator, Making a video is the type of task that happens infrequently.
+So, we might call this a conditional workflow - executing the workflow is conditional on something external happening i.e., our client asking us to make a video.
+The trigger is an external input.

 Let me give you an example…